 One of the best ways to discover Winnipeg is through an expert’s eyes, and Winnipeg has one sweet fleet when it comes to those.

-On foot, SquarePeg Tours look at the weird, wacky and sometimes spooky side of the city; 6,000 Years in 60 Minutes utilizes Parks Canada’s costumed interpreters to reveal just how steeped in history The Forks area is; while Indigenous elders hosts The Forks Oral History Tour, where you’ll learn of the fascinating history and legends of the region’s Anishinaabe, Cree and Metis peoples.
+For tours that celebrate Winnipeg’s storied history, we have plenty of options that run across all manner of transport At the Forks, the 6,000 Years in 60 Minutes utilizes Parks Canada’s costumed interpreters to reveal just how steeped in history The Forks area is; while Indigenous elders hosts The Forks Oral History Tour, where you’ll learn of the fascinating history and legends of the region’s Anishinaabe, Cree and Métis peoples.

-Old Saint Boniface Walking Tours will magnify all the beauty of Winnipeg’s French Quarter.
+Old Saint Boniface Walking Tours magnify all the beauty of Winnipeg’s French Quarter.
 Plus, just about every neighbourhood – from the West End, to The Exchange District, to Downtown – provides fun guided walking tours that celebrate the city’s art, architecture, and more.

-Ô Tours, Winnipeg Trolley Company and Wonderful Winnipeg City Tours all will have you riding in comfort and style as you visit the city’s most famous areas and attractions, while you can see the city from the Red and Assiniboine Rivers while learning fun facts and being awash in saucy anecdotes with Splash Dash River Tours.
+Winnipeg Trolley Company and Wonderful Winnipeg City Tours all will have you riding in comfort and style as you visit the city’s most famous areas and attractions, while you can see the city from the Red and Assiniboine Rivers while learning fun facts and being awash in saucy anecdotes with Splash Dash River Tours.